 Here we override some of the compiled in default values.
 We want sudo to log via syslog(3) using the auth facility in all cases.
-We don't want to subject the full time staff to the sudo lecture, user millert need not give a password, and we don't want to reset the LOGNAME, USER or USERNAME environment variables when running commands as root.
-Additionally, on the machines in the SERVERS Host_Alias, we keep an additional local log file and make sure we log the year in each log line since the log entries will be kept around for several years.
-Lastly, we disable shell escapes for the commands in the PAGERS Cmnd_Alias (/usr/bin/more, /usr/bin/pg and /usr/bin/less).
+We don't want to subject the full time staff to the sudo lecture, user millert need not give a password, and we don't want to reset the LOGNAME or USER environment variables when running commands as root.
+Additionally, on the machines in the SERVERS Host\Alias, we keep an additional local log file and make sure we log the year in each log line since the log entries will be kept around for several years.
+Lastly, we disable shell escapes for the commands in the PAGERS Cmnd\Alias (/usr/bin/more, /usr/bin/pg and /usr/bin/less).
 Note that this will not effectively constrain users with sudo ALL privileges.

-auth
+Override built-in defaults

+Defaults sy slog=auth

-!set_logname
+Defaults>root !set_logname

-!lecture
+Defaults:FULLTIME RS !lecture

-icate
+Defaults:millert !at Ithenticate

-log_year, logfile=/var/log/sudo.log
+Defaults@SERVERS log_year, logfile=/var/log/sudo.log

-noexec
+Defaults!PAGERS noexec